-According to section 7 of the Competition Act, a firm is dominant if:

-• it has at least 45% of the relevant market;
+According to section 7 of the Competition Act, a firm is dominant if it has any of the following:

-- it has between 35% and 45% of the relevant market, unless it can show that it does not have market power; or - it has less than 35% of the relevant market but in fact has market power.
+- At least 45% market share of the relevant market. - Between 35% and 45% market share of the relevant market, unless it can show that it does not have market power. - Less than 35% market share of the relevant market but in fact has market power.